Schuyler Fisk

 Schuyler Elizabeth Fisk (pronounced /ˈskaɪlər/ SKY-lər; born July 8, 1982) is an American actress and singer-songwriter.

 Early life and education

 Fisk was born on July 8, 1982, in Los Angeles to actress Sissy Spacek and production designer Jack Fisk.
-She has a younger sister named Madison (b.
-1988).

 Fisk began acting in school plays as a child and progressed to acting in film roles.
 Her first part was playing a bumblebee in a community theatre production of Charlotte's Web.
 In sixth grade she had her first lead role playing the title character in Annie.
 She studied visual arts at the College of Arts & Sciences at the University of Virginia; she graduated from there and was signed to Universal Records before leaving the label in 2008.